antleaf/coar-notify-inbox-rails-engine/README.md

 ## Usage
 To use this engine in your Rails application:

-1. Add this line to your application's Gemfile (replace the URL with your repository if using Git):
+1. Add this line to your application's Gemfile:
    ```ruby
    gem 'coar-notify-inbox-rails-engine', git: 'https://github.com/your-org/coar-notify-inbox-rails-engine.git'
    ```